Hero background

 07:00Breakfast and getting ready for the day

-11:00Nest monitoring and hatchling releases (when available)
+11:00Nest monitoring and hatchling release (when in season)

-13:00Lunch break and free time to relax
+13:00Lunch and free time to relax

-14:30Beach clean-up or mangrove activities
+14:30Beach clean-ups or activities in the mangroves

-18:30Return, shared dinner and a relaxing evening
+18:30Back to base, shared dinner and an easy evening

 Weekend

-Weekends are free from mandatory activities.
-You can explore the area, join small trips or simply relax with the other volunteers.
+Weekends are free of set activities.
+You can explore the area, plan a short trip, or just take it easy with the other volunteers.

-Explore Stone Town, a UNESCO World Heritage Site
+Wander through Stone Town, a UNESCO World Heritage Site

-Explore Stone Town, a UNESCO World Heritage Site
+Wander through Stone Town, a UNESCO World Heritage Site

 The next story is yours